 I am a member of two engineering societies on campus; Society of Women Engineers (SWE) and American Institute of Chemical Engineers (AiCHE).
-These societies helped me to feel more welcomed into the College of Engineering and allowed me to meet some upperclassmen engineers that were more than happy to share their experiences with me and to tell me a little more about what is in store for me.
+These societies helped me to feel more welcomed into the College of Engineering and allowed me to meet some upperclassmen engineers that were more than happy to share their experiences and advice with me and to tell me a little more about what is in store for me.
 These societies are also great because they bring in guest presenters that told me more about the jobs that are available to me once I graduate and how to go about getting these jobs; this was immensely helpful for me since I don’t yet have a specific job I am seeking after graduation.

 CSU has challenged me academically and granted me the opportunity to learn more about those around me and the different experiences that people have and how that shapes their beliefs and personalities.
-The classes are academically rigorous, like Calculus 3 and Calculus based Physics, but it is a welcome challenge.
+The classes are academically rigorous, like differential equations and Calculus based Physics, but it is a welcome challenge.
 On the weekends though I like to take a break from the Calculus and Physics and attend a football game in the fall, or a basketball game in the spring, cheering on my team and singing the fight song with my friends.